BorgwardtLab/Imputing_Signatures/README.md

 The other datasets are already in data/Multivariate_ts

 ## Hypersearch Commands
+Below commands for training a model assume that a GPU is available, however CPU-only execution is also possible (see argparse).

 ### gpu scheduler
 if you want to use a gpu scheduler, simply install this one via:
 ```> pip install simple_gpu_scheduler ```